 Fastpath has developed a cloud-based UI that integrates with your Oracle EBS instance to enable you to manage access and user behavior from one location:

-If you are looking for a tool to assess Separation of Duties (SoD) and critical access, provide an audit trail on key data in your application, and enable a single-source location to request and approve access requests while risk-ranking them based on access policies, please contact us for a demo
+If you are looking for a tool to assess Segregation of Duties (SoD), critical access, and enable a single-source location to request and approve access requests while risk-ranking them based on access policies, contact us for a demo.

 In Fastpath Assure®, the Access Review module comes with an out-of-the-box report to track Oracle users with access to sensitive areas of EBS.